-Immediately following the Remedial Investigation fieldwork, an IRM will be completed to immediately address known environmental impacts related to past use of the Site as a heavy industrial facility.
-An IRM will quickly mitigate risks to public health and the environment attributable to contamination at the Site.
-In general, IRM activities will include: removal of above ground storage tanks (ASTs), drums and containers; removal of underground storage tanks (USTs), if encountered; excavation and off-site disposal of visibly impacted surface soil, excavation and off-site disposal of petroleum-impacted subsurface soil, if encountered, implementation of a Soil/Fill Management Plan (SFMP) during redevelopment; and, placement of a soil cover system (if required based on RI findings).
-Cleanup objectives employed during the IRM will be Part 375 restricted-industrial soil cleanup objectives (SCOs).
-Details of IRM activities are included in Section 4.0
+Immediately following the Remedial Investigation (RI) fieldwork, the RI data will be reviewed and an IRM will be completed for areas of the Site that require remediation.
+In general, IRM activities may include: removal of above ground storage tanks (ASTs), drums and containers; removal of underground storage tanks (USTs), if encountered; excavation and off-site disposal of visibly impacted surface soil, excavation and off-site disposal of petroleum-impacted subsurface soil, if encountered, implementation of a Soil/Fill Management Plan (SFMP) during redevelopment; mitigation of soil vapor impacts, if warranted; and, placement of a soil cover system (if required based on RI findings).
+This Work Plan includes anticipated IRM activities based on current information and may be modified, subject to NYSDEC approval, immediately after the RI fieldwork is completed.

+Cleanup objectives employed during the IRM will be 6NYCRR Part 375 restricted-industrial soil cleanup objectives (SCOs).
+Details of anticipated IRM activities are included in Section 4.0